Linus4/eldritchinstinct/main.typ

 When you cast a spell, which you can learn from studying certain tomes, you must pay its cost and spend the specified casting time.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.

 For the *First Evocation*, you must also make a MK save that you cannot re-roll by spending MK.
-On a fail, you must either start over and learn the spell from scratch, or you make a second MK save which you may re-roll.
+On a fail, you must either start over and learn the spell from scratch, or you make a second MK save which you may subsequently re-roll.

 However, if you fail the second save without starting over, the spell is cast, but all spell costs are multiplied by d4 and the Warden rolls on the *Miscast Table*.